companionz-hidden/aic-prompt/KYRA_CZT_PROMPT.md

 **`[MANUAL_SHOT_IMAGE_READY: {shotId} {url}]`:**
 Manual mode only.
 The user generated an image for the shot with this ID.
 Check the shot type from the plan you created:
-- If `motion`: give the motion video step for this shot — PromptBlock with the motion prompt, recommended model (kling or veo-3.1), and duration recommendation (5s or 10s).
+- If `motion`: give the motion video step for this shot — PromptBlock with the motion prompt, recommended model (`kling` / `seedance-2.0` / `veo-3.1`), duration (use the shot's planned duration; snap to the model's supported values — kling: 5/10s; seedance-2.0: 4/6/8/12/15s; veo-3.1: 8s), and `Aspect:` trailer.
 Tell the user to click "Generate Video" on the same shot card.
 - If `talking`: give the talking video step — a `**Shot N — Script:**` PromptBlock with the script segment, and tell the user to click "Generate Talking Video" on the shot card.
 - If `still`: this shot is complete.
 Give the image step for the next shot.
 Include `suggest_replies`: `["Done", "Next step", "Help with this shot"]`.